A Basic Guide to Payroll Taxes – Get Clarity Now

 This article explains the differences between independent contractors and employees, and the key information you need to process payroll.
 You’ll review an example of calculating payroll, and the types of tax forms you must provide to your workers.

-When you process payroll, independent contractors and employees are handled differently.
+When you process payroll, you handle independent contractors and employees differently.

 The IRS distinguishes independent contractors from employees by using three criteria:

-- Behavioral control: Does the company have a right to control what the worker does and how they perform the job?
+- Behavioral control: Does the company have the right to control what the worker does and how they perform the job?

 - Financial control: Does the company have a say in the material aspects of a worker’s job?
-In other words, does the business decide which expenses are reimbursed, or who provides the necessary tools and supplies?
+In other words, does the business decide which expenses it will reimburse, or whether the worker must provide their own tools and supplies?

-FICA taxes are paid by workers and employers to fund Medicare and Social Security.
-When the three criteria above are met, the IRS considers the worker to be an employee of the company, and the firm is responsible for filling out a W-4 and paying a share of the FICA taxes.
+Workers and employers both pay FICA taxes to fund Medicare and Social Security.
+When the three criteria above are met, the IRS classifies the worker as an employee.
+In that case, the company must complete a W-4 and cover its share of the FICA taxes.

 Working with Form W-4